MLB rumors: Here’s when ex-Yankees manager Joe ...

 - News Article

-MLB rumors: Here’s when ex-Yankees manager Joe Girardi will interview with the Cubs - nj.com
+MLB rumors: Here’s when ex-Yankees manager Joe Girardi will interview with the Mets - nj.com

-The Chicago Cubs are looking for a new manager after parting ways with Joe Maddon.
-Former New York Yankees manager Joe Girardi is looking to get back into the dugout.
+The New York Mets are looking for a new manager after firing Mickey Callaway.
+Former New York Yankees manager Joe Girardi is on the Mets' short list.

 Tweets